Air Force Aid Society (AFAS)

 Education Assistance

-The General Henry H. Arnold Education Grant Program - Provides grants ranging from $500 to $2,000, based on need, to full-time college undergraduates who are dependent Children of:
+The General Henry H. Arnold Education Grant Program - Provides grants based on need are awarded to eligible Air Force dependents each year.
+The specific amount awarded correlates to a student’s particular level of financial need.
+Eligible dependents are full-time college undergraduates who are dependent children of:

 • Active duty